MKRhere/craft/craft/README.md

 - `b)` While not a strict requirement, it's suggested to follow the server theme and build medieval style buildings, castles, and so on.
 I appreciate if you follow biome and server theme.

 - `c)` No hacks!
 Any mods that give you an unfair advantage is a hack.
-This includes minimap mods that show mobs and ore spawns in caves without exploring.
+This includes minimap mods that show mobs and caves without exploring them.
+If you use a minimap mod, disable cave mode.
 Duping, flyhacks, exploiting glitches, and other hacks and mods are disallowed.

 - `d)` A server-wide map is made available publicly, but this is purely for convenience.
 While I will update it on request, do not spam me for the same thing.